 You never know when electronics might fail.
-Keeping a paper map on you weighs next to nothing, and adds a lifeline if you get lost.
+Keeping a paper map on you weighs next to nothing and adds a lifeline if you get lost.

-4. Sandwiches, granola bars, fruit, electrolytes
+4. Sandwiches, muesli bars, fruit, electrolytes.

 Bring plenty of fuel to keep you going when you’re pushing through big, tough miles.
-As your rides get longer, it’s a good idea to add in electrolytes, too.
+As your rides get longer, it’s a good idea to add electrolytes, too.

 5. GPS device

 Critical for getting help if you need it.
-A GPS or Satellite device will keep you connected even when you’re far outside of reception.
+A GPS or satellite device will keep you connected even when you’re far outside of reception.

 6. Headlamp with battery

-If you get caught in the backcountry after sunset you’ll appreciate having a light to guide you back to the trailhead.
+If you get caught in the backcountry after sunset, you’ll appreciate having a light to guide you back to the trailhead.

 7. Spare derailleur hanger

-Derailleur hangers are critical for your bike to shift and function—and also completely unique to every model of bike.
+Derailleur hangers are critical for your bike to shift and function – and also completely unique to every model of bike.
 You can’t count on every shop to have the one you need, so even if your adventure takes you through a town, it’s best to keep a spare in your pack in case you need it.

 8. Pocket knife

-There are some tasks that your regular multitool just can’t handle.
+There are some tasks that your regular multi-tool just can’t handle.
 Bring a solid pocket knife with a sharp blade for cutting and pliers for bending and straightening.
-In the event of an unlikely mechanical you’ll be thankful you have it.
+In the event of an unlikely mechanical, you’ll be thankful you have it.

 We hope you don’t get caught out overnight, but if you do a working lighter will allow you to easily build a fire and stay warm when the temperatures dive down after sunset.

-11. First aid kit and repair kit*
+11. First-aid kit and repair kit*

-Bring only what you know how to use.
+Take only what you know how to use.
 We’ll give you the basics below.

 12. Shock pump

-We recommend checking your suspension before you begin a ride, but if you’re going out for a big ride with huge elevation variance a shock pump can be handy to have.
+We recommend checking your suspension before you begin a ride, but if you’re going out for a big ride with huge elevation variance, a shock pump can be handy to have.

 13. Small bottle of chain lube

-Starting your ride with a clean, lubed chain is usually enough, but riding in extra dry and dusty conditions may call for a little chain love at the halfway point.
+Starting your ride with a clean, lubed chain is usually enough, but riding in extra-dry and dusty conditions may call for a little chain love at the halfway point.

 14. Bear spray if you’re riding near dangerous or aggressive wildlife